 To become a NSW Government contract supplier, you need to register with NSW eTendering, monitor opportunities that may become available and then be successful in a tender or other sourcing process.

-Government contracts cover a vast array of goods and services and range in types from best price, maximum price, retail convenience and quotation based contracts.
+Government arrangements include whole-of-government contracts, prequalification schemes and panels and cover a vast array of goods and services and range in types from best price, maximum price, retail convenience and quotation based contracts and prequalification schemes.

 Other NSW Government contracts

-Not all goods and services are covered by government contracts.
-There are also agency managed contracts.
-This is where a NSW Government agency will manage its own contract/s which are specific to the needs of the agency.
+Not all goods and services are covered by government contracts and prequalification schemes.
+There are also agency managed contracts and prequalification schemes.
+This is where a NSW Government agency will manage its own contract/s and schemes which are specific to the needs of the agency.

 For example, the Personal Protective Equipment contract (i.e. boots, gloves and helmets) is managed by NSW Fire and Rescue and the contract for Fixed Wing Air Ambulance Services is managed by NSW Ambulance Service.
 While these contracts are managed by an individual agency, they can be made available for other NSW Government agencies to use, to allow them to access the value benefits available through the contract.